DevExpress-Examples/pdf-document-api-add-visual-signature-to-pdf-document/Readme.md

 The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
 Please refer to the following page for pricing information: [DevExpress Subscription](https://www.devexpress.com/Subscriptions/)

+>[!NOTE]
-**NOTE:** The PdfDocumentProcessor class allows you to apply only one digital signature to a PDF document.
-If you need to sign the same PDF document multiple times, use the solution from this example: [How to Apply Multiple Signatures](https://github.com/DevExpress-Examples/pdf-document-api-multiple-signatures)
+>The `PdfDocumentProcessor` class allows you to apply only one digital signature to a PDF document.
+To sign the same PDF document multiple times, use the solution from this example: [How to Apply Multiple Signatures](https://github.com/DevExpress-Examples/pdf-document-api-multiple-signatures)

 # Files to Look At: